 1. Personal Injury Lawyer

-Common cases they handle include car accidents, slip-and-fall injuries, medical malpractice, workplace injuries, and wrongful death claims.
-Most personal injury lawyers work on a contingency fee basis, meaning they only get paid if you win.
+Personal injury attorneys represent people who have been physically or psychologically harmed due to someone else's negligence.
+Common cases include car accidents, slip-and-fall injuries, medical malpractice, workplace injuries, and wrongful death claims.
+Most work on a contingency fee basis — they only get paid if you win.

 When to hire one: After any accident or injury caused by another person, business, or government entity.